 "We thank our lucky stars that our son attended the Early Intervention Program.
 Our son was able to work on skills to thrive socially and academically, in a nourishing and enriching environment, all under the wings of a dedicated team who truly believed in his abilities as much as us." —Jenny K., Grateful and Proud Mom

-Parents interested in the Early Intervention Program should contact Maureen Henderson, the Program Coordinator, at 610-645-0244 or by email at email@example.com.
+Parents interested in the Early Intervention Program should contact Susan Chaplick, the Program Director, at 610-645-0244 or by email at firstname.lastname@example.org.

 Susan Chaplick, M.S., CCC-SLP